 Is your LinkedIn profile up to date?
 Is it still necessary to post on Twitter?
 How can you improve your Instagram page?
 Now is the time to review each of your social media platforms.
 Go through each page to check that the information displayed is still relevant, and spend a block of time creating a list of content ideas.

 I provide bespoke social media strategies for just one or all platforms (LinkedIn, Facebook, Instagram and Twitter), with recommendations on how you can improve your pages, and lots of content ideas to get you inspired.
-During the lockdown I am offering a 50% discount, making prices start at just £45.
+Prices start at just £95.

 3. Get your website looking up-to-scratch